California Water Service Group Supplier Code of Conduct

 - Suppliers agree to use their best efforts to award subcontracts (when applicable and available, and as required by contract with a Group company) with such diverse suppliers consistent with the efficient performance of their contract, and accurately report diverse subcontracting.

 - Suppliers shall provide an anonymous complaint mechanism for workers to report workplaces grievances.

-- If a supplier believes that an employee or someone acting on the Group’s behalf has engaged in illegal, unethical or otherwise improper conduct, the supplier shall immediately report this concern to:
+- If a supplier believes that an employee or someone acting on the Group’s behalf has engaged in illegal, unethical or otherwise improper conduct or violated this Supplier Code of Conduct, the supplier shall immediately report this concern to:

 Vice President, General Counsel

 Address: 1720 N. First Street, San Jose, CA 95112